ChengQu29/ChengQu.github.io/_posts/2025-09-27-my-first-post.md

 tags: [C]
 ---

 Welcome to my first post!
-Here’s my explanation of how to implement callbacks, one of the key building blocks of a multi-threading file sharing server I developed in the OMSCS program.
+Callback is one of the key building blocks of a multi-threading file sharing server I developed in the OMSCS program.

 A callback is a function that you pass as an argument to another function.
 The receiving function can then invoke the callback at a particular point, allowing for flexible and resuable code.